 We will need you to set out beforehand the kind of placement you are offering, the anticipated outcomes in terms of deliverables and learning objectives, what kind of individuals you are hoping to take on and the level of payment you can offer to the spintern.
 Indications of the range and type of projects that have been supported are given in SpIN projects, but obviously every project is unique.
 We know that the more thought that goes into scoping the project at the outset, the easier it is for hosts to support their spinterns throughout the project and for spinterns to hit the ground running.
 Of course, we can offer advice and guidance on designing suitable projects where required.
 For placements within SMEs, SpIN may be able to offer financial support (so if you qualify, please get in touch as soon as possible since the ‘pot’ is finite!)

 Please bear in mind the following:

-We will host a group Induction Day at the Satellite Applications Catapult, Harwell on Monday 27 June 2016.
+We will host a group Induction Day at the Satellite Applications Catapult, Harwell on Monday 26 June 2017.
 This is an opportunity for all spinterns and their hosts to meet each other and hear about the breadth of opportunities there are within the sector, develop their own networks, and find other like-minded people they can explore ideas with in the future.
-This event has proved to be one of the most important opportunities for all spinterns over the past three years.
+This event has proved to be one of the most important opportunities for all spinterns over the past four years.
 The eight-week project can be carried out at any time during the summer vacation, by mutual agreement between spintern and host.

 If you may be interested in hosting a Spintern, please email email@example.com.
 We welcome initial, informal enquiries – making an enquiry does not commit you in any way.